3. Get your own independent legal advice

 You can talk to a lawyer who can help you understand:

-- the claims you can make if you separate or
+- The claims you can make after you separate or .

-- the rules your agreement has to follow to make it binding and enforceable under the law.
+- The rules your agreement has to follow to make it binding and enforceable under the law.

 If you decide not to get legal advice, you may not be able to argue later that you didn’t understand your legal rights when you signed the agreement.

-If you can’t afford to hire a lawyer for your whole case, some lawyers provide “unbundled” or “limited scope” services.
-This means you pay them to help you with part of your case, such as reviewing your agreement.
+If you can’t afford to hire a lawyer for your whole case, some lawyers will provide “unbundled services” or “limited scope retainer” services.
+This means you pay them to help you with part of your case, such as reviewing your separation agreement.